Teleprinter: History

+Early developments (1835–1846)

-The teleprinter evolved through a series of inventions by a number of engineers, including Samuel Morse, Alexander Bain, Royal Earl House, David Edward Hughes, Emile Baudot, Donald Murray, Charles L. Krum, Edward Kleinschmidt and Frederick G. Creed.
-Teleprinters were invented in order to send and receive messages without the need for operators trained in the use of Morse code.
-A system of two teleprinters, with one operator trained to use a keyboard, replaced two trained Morse code operators.
-The teleprinter system improved message speed and delivery time, making it possible for messages to be flashed across a country with little manual intervention.
+The teleprinter evolved through a series of inventions by a number of people on both sides of the Atlantic ocean, including Samuel Morse, William Fothergill Cooke, Charles Wheatstone, Alexander Bain, Royal Earl House, David Edward Hughes, Emile Baudot, Donald Murray, Charles L. Krum, Edward Kleinschmidt and Frederick G. Creed.

 There were a number of parallel developments on both sides of the Atlantic Ocean.
 In 1835 Samuel Morse devised a recording telegraph, and Morse code was born.
 Morse's instrument used a current to displace the armature of an electromagnet, which moved a marker, therefore recording the breaks in the current.
-Cooke & Wheatstone received a British patent covering telegraphy in 1837 and a second one in 1840 which described a type-printing telegraph with steel type fixed at the tips of petals of a rotating brass daisy-wheel, struck by an “electric hammer” to print Roman letters through carbon paper onto a moving paper tape.
+Cooke & Wheatstone received a British patent covering telegraphy in 1837 and a second one in 1840 which described a type-printing telegraph with steel type fixed at the tips of petals of a rotating brass daisy-wheel, struck by an "electric hammer" to print Roman letters through carbon paper onto a moving paper tape.
 In 1841 Alexander Bain devised an electromagnetic printing telegraph machine.
 It used pulses of electricity created by rotating a dial over contact points to release and stop a type-wheel turned by weight-driven clockwork; a second clockwork mechanism rotated a drum covered with a sheet of paper and moved it slowly upwards so that the type-wheel printed its signals in a spiral.
 The critical issue was to have the sending and receiving elements working synchronously.
 Bain attempted to achieve this using centrifugal governors to closely regulate the speed of the clockwork.
 It was patented, along with other devices, on April 21, 1841.